oval-group/AdvGNN/README.md

 ### Execution
 Finally, all experiments can be replicated by the different python scripts as explained further in the directory [scripts](scripts)

+## OVAL Dataset
+The OVAL adversarial dataset can be found in the `./datasets/` directory.